 A Brief Look at the Bible:

-The Old Testament was written before the time of Christ and much of it comprises the Jewish Bible, which Jesus knew and quoted in his teachings.
-It comprises 46 books which have all been inspired by God, and it focuses primarily on the story of Israel and God’s law.
+The Old Testament was written before the time of Christ and is basically the Jewish Bible.
+It’s the Bible that Jesus knew and quoted in his teachings.
+It comprises 45 books, which have all been inspired by God, and it focuses primarily on the history of Israel and God’s law.

-The first five books of the Old Testament are known as the Pentateuch (in Greek) and the Torah (‘the Law’) in Hebrew.
+We call the first five books of the OT the Pentateuch (in Greek) or the Torah (‘the Law’) in Hebrew.
 The Torah is pivotal to the Jewish faith.

 The Psalms are an important part of the Old Testament, and comprise a collection of 150 ancient Hebrew poems, songs, and prayers from different eras in Israel’s history.
 The psalms have been described as a prayer book for God’s people as they await the arrival of the Messiah and the fulfillment of God’s promises.
 73 of the psalms are attributed to King David.

-Having discussed the readings, we now move on to the homily in which the presider or deacon reflects on what we have just heard.
+Having discussed the readings, we now move on to the homily in which the priest or deacon reflects on what we have just heard.

 The Homily

 The word ‘Homily’ comes from a Greek word that means ‘explanation.’
-The purpose of the ‘homily is to break open the Scriptures and lead us in a deeper understanding of the mysteries we celebrate.’
+Its purpose is to break open the Scriptures and lead us in a deeper understanding of the mysteries we celebrate.
+It connects the biblical text to the congregation’s daily lives and it encourages them to live and grow in their faith.

 The Creed